To learn more about what will be covered in each subject, please select from the list below:

 - Black militancy, urban riots and blaxploitation.

-- Overview of US foreign policy, 1945-1961.
+- The origins and development of US foreign policy, 1945-1961.

 - Case Study: Lyndon B. Johnson and the Vietnam War.